j3ffreyjohn/tagme/README.md

 Flowers | 7 | 70 | 7 | **7** | 9
 Shoes | 2 | 9 | 3 | 19 | **67**

-Update : The contest team reports that that obtained 70% accuracy with these features using a multi-class SVM.
+``Update`` : The contest team reports that that obtained 70% accuracy with these features using a multi-class SVM.
 Either there's a bug in my RF code or SVM is doing way better.
 Will need to implement muti class SVM also for sanity check.

+``Update`` : Multi Class SVM gives 64% accuracy on the noisy validation set.

 Step 2 : Feature Extraction
 ---------------------------